[Analysis] What the Russia conflict might mean for gas prices

 Who buys where?

-Putin has meanwhile sought to assure Europe that Russia intends to keep "uninterrupted supplies" flowing during a Forum of Gas Exporting Countries on Tuesday (22 February).
+Russian president Vladimir Putin has meanwhile sought to assure Europe that Russia intends to keep "uninterrupted supplies" flowing during a Forum of Gas Exporting Countries on Tuesday (22 February).

 No additional EU-level policies on gas prices had been announced by late Thursday but that could change quickly